codingMustache/codingMustache/README.md

 ## Daily Trivia

-The programming language &#039;Swift&#039; was created to replace what other programming language?
+Which of these names was an actual codename for a cancelled Microsoft project?
- 1. C++
+ 1. Enceladus
- 2. C#
+ 2. Pollux
- 3. Ruby
+ 3. Saturn
- 4. Objective-C
+ 4. Neptune

 <details>
   <summary>Answer</summary>
-  Objective-C
+  Neptune
 </details>